makrai/notes/rogers2002-bertology.md

   * information encoded in model weights
 * Amnesic probing (Elazar+ 2020) aims to specifically remove certain information
   * see how it changes performance
-  * e.g. language modeling does rely on POS information
+  * eg language modeling does rely on POS information
 * information-theoretic probing
   * Pimentel+ (2020) operationalize probing as estimating mutual information between the learned representation and a given linguistic property